 Dramatic styling; lots of high-tech options; luxurious interior; good fuel economy; strong V6 engine

-Not as fun to drive as the old Murano; big blind spot in the rear quarter panel; high price with options added
+Not as fun to drive as the first- and second-generation Muranos; big blind spot in the rear quarter panel; high price with options added

-An optional Navigation Package adds an 8-in touchscreen display, voice activated navigation and a USB/iPod interface.
+An optional Navigation package adds an 8-in touchscreen display, NissanConnect with mobile apps, Apple CarPlay, voice-activated navigation and a USB/iPod interface.

-The Murano SL ($37,835, FWD; $39,345, AWD) brings leather seating, the Bose audio system, heated outside mirrors, a blind spot monitoring system, rear cross-traffic alert, heated front seats, power rear lift gate and Nissan's 360-degree Around View monitor.
+The Murano SL ($38,070 FWD, $39,670 AWD) brings leather seating, the Bose audio system, heated outside mirrors, a blind spot monitoring system, rear cross-traffic alert, Driver Attention Alert, heated front seats, a power rear lift gate and the Around View monitor.

-The Murano Platinum ($39,885, FWD; $41,485, AWD) comes pretty loaded and includes a heated steering wheel, heated rear seats, a power tilt-telescopic steering wheel, 20-in alloy wheels, heated and cooled front seats and LED low-beam headlights.
+The Murano Platinum ($40,120 FWD, $41,720 AWD) comes pretty loaded and includes a heated power tilt-telescopic steering wheel, heated rear seats, 20-in alloy wheels, heated and cooled front seats and LED low-beam headlights.

 |Basic||3 Years/36,000 Miles|